-With direct integration of J-Trace, Ozone enables CPU trace and offers different possibilities to analyze the run-time behavior and performance of your target system.
-CPU trace enables you to get full system insight, far more than what is possible with simple debugging and printf-style output.
+With direct integration of J-Trace, Ozone enables CPU instruction trace and offers different possibilities to analyze the run-time behavior and performance of a target system.
+Instruction trace enables full system insight, far more than what is possible with simple debugging and printf-style output.

 Ozone's trace-related windows provide multiple ways and views to find bugs and inefficiencies and to verify that a system behaves as expected.

 Tracing does not have to require any target code modification or huge setup.
 Get up and running in less than 15 minutes with Ozone and J-Trace PRO.

 The basic information provided by trace data is the instruction trace.
 When the target is halted, Ozone shows the most recently executed instruction in its Instruction Trace Window.
 This allows you to analyze what your system did last.

 The trace capability can provide accurate information about the instruction execution on the target system.
 This enables a full code coverage analysis of the system which can be updated while the target is running.

 With the J-Trace PRO streaming trace capabilities, trace data is analyzed in real-time, while the data is transferred from the target system to the host computer.
 The analyzed data contains information about which instructions have been executed on the target, whether conditional instructions have taken both paths, and how often each instruction has been executed.
 With the captured trace data, Ozone analyzes your application to construct a code profile and identify "hot spots" for potential optimization.

 The Timeline Window provides a graphical representation of the Call Stack over time.
 The timeline is based on the recorded trace data, mapped to the source function information.